 Competitors shall wear personal buoyancy when racing, which shall take the form of at least a waistcoat type buoyancy aid.

 SCHEDULE OF RACES

 All racing will take place within Christchurch Harbour using inflatable buoys or Club marks.
 Races will be scheduled as laid out in the Mudeford Week programme, but the organising committee may make changes to the time, order, number and type of racing by publishing such changes on the official notice board at least one hour before the beginning of racing for that day, accompanied by the appropriate sound and visual signals.

-Junior sailors are encouraged to sail with the main fleet, but will normally do one lap of the course and will start with the Slow Fleet.
+Junior sailors are encouraged to sail with the main fleet, but depending on their ability will normally do one lap of the course and will start with the Slow Fleet.

 The race officer shall set courses appropriate to the type of racing, the level of competitor and the weather on the day.
 In order to maintain a strong interest in the racing and in individual performance, laps and races shall wherever possible be set to end by the Club jetty.

 SIGNALS AND CONDUCT OF RACING

 Racing will be conducted in accordance with RRS using the 5-minute start sequence.
 The Slow Fleet will normally start immediately after the Fast Fleet and the Fast Fleet’s start signal will be the Slow Fleet’s warning signal.
 In the event of a General Recall for the Fast Fleet, the Slow Fleet will wait until the fast Fleet has restarted.
 No boat shall start later than 4 minutes after the start.